Chainflow/cosmos-validator-mission-control/INSTRUCTIONS.md

     External open RPC endpoint(secondary RPC other than your own validator).
 Useful to gather information like validator caught up, syncing and missed blocks etc.

-After populating config.toml, check if you have connected to influxdb and created a database which you are going to use.
+After populating config.toml, check if you have connected to influxdb.

-If not follow these steps to create a database
+If your connection throws error "database not found", create a database

 ```bash
 $   cd $HOME